b1rger/carl/README.md

 `cal(1)` implementations out there, but also adds enhanced features like colors and ical support.

-**If you find any bugs or have ideas for additional features, please don't hesitate to create a bug report or a feature request [on codeberg](https://codeberg.org/birger/carl/issues/new) or [github](https://github.com/b1rger/carl/issues/new).**
+**If you find any bugs or have ideas for additional features, please don't hesitate to create a bug report or a feature request [on codeberg](https://codeberg.org/birger/carl/issues/new).**

 ---